Board of Directors

 Along with spending time with his wife and their 3 sons, Duane, Michael and Toler, Duane enjoys playing golf and basketball with his boys.

-B.B.A. from Stetson University and M.B.A. from Clemson University.
+B.B.A. from Stetson University and M.B.A. from Clemson University; Certified General Contractor in Florida

 Mrs. Lague is a native Floridian who began her personal relationship with the Lord when she was seven years old through the love and guidance of her parents.
-Having grown up in church as well as attending a private Christian school from pre-K3 through high school graduation, she brings personal experience and a strong faith based background which gives her confidence in the vision for Jupiter Christian School.
-She has been married to her husband, Daniel Lague for over twelve years and they have a daughter named Hope who attends Jupiter Christian School.
+Having grown up in church as well as attending a local private Christian school from pre-K3 through high school graduation, she brings personal experience and a strong faith-based background which gives her confidence in the vision for Jupiter Christian School.
+She has been married to her husband, Daniel Lague for over fifteen years and they have a daughter named Hope who attends Jupiter Christian School.

 The Lagues endeavor to “dance through the storms of life as they strive to realize their hopes and dreams and allow God to fulfill His promise to work all things for their good.”